GoogleChrome/chrome-launcher/readme.md

 ### Gatherers

+* _Interacting with Chrome:_ The Chrome protocol connection maintained via  [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) for the CLI and `chrome.debuggger` API when in the Chrome extension.
 * _Reading the DOM:_ We prefer reading the DOM right from the browser (See #77).
 The driver exposes a `querySelector` method that can be used along with a `getAttribute` method to read values.

 ## Code Style